leahshinjekim/ColorPop/README.md

 <br>

 ### 🧠 What I Learned
-* 🎙 Storytelling for User-Centered Design
+* 🎙 Storytelling for User-Centered Design:
-*
 I learned how to frame a real-world frustration — searching for matching color palettes — into a compelling story that guided our design choices and helped clarify the app's purpose from the user's point of view.

-* 🤝 Teamwork and Collaborative Problem Solving
+* 🤝 Teamwork and Collaborative Problem Solving:
-*
 Working closely with team members, we brainstormed around a shared problem and transformed it into an intuitive, easy-to-use app.
 It strengthened my ability to communicate ideas, divide responsibilities, and align on user experience goals.

-* ⏱ Time and Project Management Under Pressure
+* ⏱ Time and Project Management Under Pressure:
-*
 With just one day to complete the project from idea to working prototype, I improved how I scope features, prioritize tasks, and adapt quickly.
 We split responsibilities efficiently, which taught me how to balance speed with quality in a fast-paced environment.

 <br>